Papoutsakia (Greek Stuffed Eggplant)

 Remove the saucepan from the burner and add the salt, pepper and nutmeg.
 Wait about 2 minutes for the sauce to cool down a little bit.

-Then, add egg yolks, whisking quickly into the sauce until blended and makes a beautiful, smooth sauce.
+Then, add egg yolks, whisking quickly into the sauce until blended, which makes a beautiful, smooth sauce.

 Sprinkle the inside of each eggplant boat with some of the grated Kefolatyri cheese.
 Then, spoon some meat mixture into each boat, over that grated cheese.
 Next, top the meat mixture in each eggplant with the béchamel sauce.
-Lastly sprinkle the remaining Kefolatyri cheese over the béchamel sauce in each eggplant.
+Lastly, sprinkle the remaining Kefolatyri cheese over the béchamel sauce on each eggplant.

 Now, bake them little shoe beauties in your 350 oven for about an hour and 15 minutes until the tops are all nicely browned.
 And, serve ‘em while they’re still warm!

-Add a little Greek salad and some fresh bread and you’ve got yourself a meal that would please all your hungry Zorbas!
+Add a little Greek salad and some fresh bread, and you’ve got yourself a meal that will please all your hungry Zorbas!
 OPA!
 And YUM!